 Wedding Venue & Caterer:

-Couples should start looking for a wedding venue as soon as they get engaged.
+Couples should start looking for a wedding venue as soon as they are engaged.
 Venue shopping takes time; as you first pick options inside your budget, go for a walkthrough, and possibly a second one if you’re still confused between a couple of choices.
 For wedding venues, the earlier you start, the better.
 Some venue owners recommend couples begin their search ideally a year before their wedding date.
 Especially if your favored venue is popular, seasonal, and a budget-find.

 If you’d ask us which wedding vendor you should splurge on the most: our answer will be a photographer.
 They are the ones who capture your wedding day in the best way possible and seal in the memories that literally last forever.
 Hiring the right photographer and videographer is crucial, and even more crucial is the time when you hire them.